Devdas (2002 Hindi film): Casting

 Shah Rukh Khan, Aishwarya Rai, and Madhuri Dixit were cast as the lead actors.
 At the same time when the film's first report appeared, it was reported that Bhansali tried to offer Dixit the role of Chandramukhi, a part written specifically for her.
 She declined it because of her marriage to the cardiovascular surgeon Shriram Madhav Nene on 17 October 1999, but eventually accepted it in September 2000.
 She said of her excitement about the collaboration: "Working with Sanjay was a dream.
 He gives you a lot of scope and leeway with the role's interpretation.
 Since he has the whole film worked out in his mind, he is aware of the length of the scene.
 He knows exactly what he wants from each scene in order to keep the storyline crisp."

 Devdas marked the third film between Khan and Rai, after the romantic films Josh (2000) and Mohabbatein (2000).
-The former features as Devdas, a Bachelor of Law student who later being an alcoholic, which was originally offered to Govinda and Salman Khan.
+The former features as Devdas, a Bachelor of Law student who later being an alcoholic, which was originally offered to Salman Khan.
 Bhansali approached him in February 2000, following the release of Khan's Phir Bhi Dil Hai Hindustani (2000).
 Having watched his performances while assisting Vidhu Vinod Chopra in 1942: A Love Story (1994), Bhansali stated that he was "extremely happy" after Shah Rukh Khan accepted to star in the film.
 Meanwhile, the latter was given with the role of Paro, Devdas' childhood friend, the next month; this was the second collaboration between her and Bhansali, following Hum Dil De Chuke Sanam.
 She first heard the story of the novel when he narrated the film's script to her.
 Prior to her, several actresses were offered to play the role, including Kajol and Kareena Kapoor.
 Working with Bollywood well-known stars was a new experience for her, who was a newcomer at the time after debuted in Mani Ratnam's Tamil political film Iruvar (1997) and she said, "[...] so the fact that this was an opportunity to work with them on a big scale was one of the immediate attractions."